 Pythagorean theorem word problems

 Pythagorean theorem word problems arise in numerous situations.
-We will cover a couple a solid examples here.
+We will cover a few solid examples here.

 Pythagorean problem # 1

 The diagram below shows the roof of a house.
 Suppose you need to replace a beam that connects the two sides of the roof.
 How long should be beam be?

 The beam is the horizontal line and its length is shown with a red line.
 Notice that the sides of the roof have the same length.
 Furthermore, since the two sides of the roof make a right triangle, we can use the Pythagorean theorem to find the length of the beam.

 c2 = 1250